 Oxford Computer Consultants is committed to protecting and respecting your privacy and security.
-Whenever you provide us with your personal information via our website “Site(s)”, we will treat that information in accordance with this policy, our terms and conditions and current UK Data Protection legislation.
-By using the Site and any services we offer via our Site, you are agreeing to be bound by this policy.
+Whenever you provide us with your personal information via our website "Site(s)", we will treat that information in accordance with this policy, our terms and conditions and current UK Data Protection legislation.
+By giving us your consent to process your data, you agree to be bound by this policy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 This policy may change from time to time, so please check this page periodically.